Mechanism of Action

 | Bath SC et al. | 2013 | Cohort Study | The Lancet | View on PubMed |

-Effect of inadequate iodine status in UK pregnant women on cognitive outcomes in their children: results from the Avon Longitudinal Study of Parents and Children (ALSPAC) British cohort study of over 1,000 mother-child pairs showing that insufficient maternal iodine status in the first trimester is associated with lower verbal IQ and reading comprehension scores in children at age 8-9. | ||||
+Effect of inadequate iodine status in UK pregnant women on cognitive outcomes in their children: results from the Avon Longitudinal Study of Parents and Children (ALSPAC) British observational study of 1,040 mother-child pairs: lower maternal iodine status in the first trimester is associated with lower verbal IQ and reading comprehension scores in children at age 8-9.
+The design observes an association and tests no supplementation. | ||||

 | Harding KB et al. | 2017 | Meta-analysis | Cochrane Database of Systematic Reviews | View on PubMed |

-Iodine supplementation for women during the preconception, pregnancy and postpartum period Cochrane meta-analysis evaluating the efficacy and safety of iodine supplementation in women before, during and after pregnancy.
-Data confirm improved maternal iodine status. | ||||
+Iodine supplementation for women during the preconception, pregnancy and postpartum period Cochrane meta-analysis of iodine supplementation in women before, during and after pregnancy.
+The authors conclude that available data are insufficient to determine either benefits or harms, and note more frequent digestive intolerance under supplementation. | ||||

-| Taylor PN et al. | 2018 | Systematic Review | Nature Reviews Endocrinology | View on PubMed |
+| Taylor PN et al. | 2018 | Review | Nature Reviews Endocrinology | View on PubMed |

-Global epidemiology of hyperthyroidism and hypothyroidism Review of the global epidemiology of thyroid dysfunction, documenting the relationship between population iodine status and the prevalence of hypothyroidism and hyperthyroidism. | ||||
+Global epidemiology of hyperthyroidism and hypothyroidism Review of the global epidemiology of thyroid disorders, documenting the relationship between population iodine status and the frequency of gland dysfunction in both directions. | ||||

-| Farebrother J et al. | 2019 | Systematic Review | Annals of the New York Academy of Sciences | View on PubMed |
+| Farebrother J et al. | 2019 | Review | Annals of the New York Academy of Sciences | View on PubMed |

-Excess iodine intake: sources, assessment, and effects on thyroid function Review of excess iodine sources, assessment methods and effects on thyroid function, useful for understanding the safety limits of supplementation. | ||||
+Excess iodine intake: sources, assessment, and effects on thyroid function Review of the sources of excess iodine intake, the assessment methods and their effects on thyroid function.
+It informs the upper side of the curve and the European safety limit. | ||||

-| Zimmermann MB | 2009 | Systematic Review | Endocrine Reviews | View on PubMed |
+| Zimmermann MB | 2009 | Review | Endocrine Reviews | View on PubMed |

-Iodine deficiency Landmark review covering iodine biochemistry, the consequences of insufficient intake on brain development and thyroid, and global salt iodisation programmes. | ||||
+Iodine deficiency Landmark review covering iodine biochemistry, the consequences of insufficient intake on the thyroid and brain development, and global salt iodisation programmes. | ||||